Davezqq/UNFRAMED/Readme.md

-# FOMO:A Fragment-based Objective Molecule Optimization Framework
+# UNFRAMED

-This is the official code for FOMO
+This is the official code for UNFRAMED

 We are cleaning the code and will release it soon.
 ## Requirements